wmertens/compiled-i18n/Readme.md

 # vite-plugin-i18n

+**STATUS: Proof of concept.
+API being worked out, client build not yet static replacing.**

 This statically generates translated copies of code bundles, so that you can serve them to clients as-is, without any runtime translation code.
+This concept is based on `$localize` from Angular.

 You can also use the helper functions to implement dynamic translations.

 Pro:

 - 0-runtime in client
-- All keys are known
+- all keys are known
+- easy setup

 Con: